Greatest American Dog

-Greatest American Dog was an American reality television show on CBS.
+Greatest American Dog is an American reality television series on CBS.
 It debuted on July 10, 2008 and was hosted by Jarod Miller with judges Victoria Stilwell, Allan Reznik, and Wendy Diamond.
 The winner was given the title of "Greatest American Dog" and a prize of $250,000.

 Episode format

 Each episode had a theme, such as "teamwork" or "loyalty," that was tested through two different challenges.

 The winner of the first challenge, the "Dog Bone Challenge," receives deluxe accommodations within the Canine Academy (similar to the "Head of Household" suite on CBS' Big Brother).
 In addition, for the first four weeks, the winner of the challenge got to send one of the other teams to the "Dog House," a much smaller building with few amenities.
 For the remaining weeks, the winner received a "leg up," some form of assistance that would help the contestant in the second challenge.

 In that second challenge, the "Best in Show Challenge," the teams are evaluated by the judges.
 The judges then choose one or more winners (except for Week 1), and place three teams in the "bottom three."
 Of those three, the judges then choose the team they feel had the worst performance; that team is then "expelled" from Canine Academy.